 Regular services for 2018 started on April 1st.

 Public services recommenced on Easter Sunday 2018, when the Lord Mayor attended to inaugurate our new ticket system.
 Public trains will operate every Sunday and Bank Holiday Monday until the end of September.
 All trains will operate on the Mainline ground level track from Parkside station with the exception of the first Sunday of the month in May-September which will be on the raised Heritage Track from Larch End station (nearest the rose garden).
+In exceptional circumstances, Heritage Track days may be substituted by a Mainline service.

 As with any railway, all tickets are issued subject to conditions.
 A copy of the Conditions of Carriage may be found here